Find Details of A Will – how to go about it.

 - Go to the Principal Registry of the Family Division in London which has a complete set of details of probated Wills.
 To find details of a will, you must take with you the full name of the deceased, last permanent address and date of death.

-- If you find an entry in the Probate Registry records for the deceased, you will be charged the fee mentioned on the form for a copy of the will and grant.
+- If you find an entry in the Probate Registry records for the deceased, you are charged the fee mentioned on the form for a copy of the will and grant.

 - Or complete form PA1S and send it and the fee (detailed on the form) to: